-The Center for Spiritual Formation is committed to the radical notion that we can be transformed by God to be more like Jesus for the sake of others.
+The Center for Spiritual Formation (The Center) is committed to the radical notion that we can be transformed by God to be more like Jesus for the sake of others.
 But our transformation is not a DIY project!
 It is God, and God alone, who changes us.
-At the Center, you will learn simple ways to practice spiritual rhythms that fit your lifestyle.
+At The Center, you will learn simple ways to practice spiritual rhythms that fit your lifestyle.
 These practices bring us into the presence of God so that God can change us to be and to bear God’s good news in the world.

 - Spiritual Rhythms: Awakening to Life with God

 We all deeply desire to connect with God and with others.
 Practicing faithful rhythms of living, in response to these deeper desires of the heart, awakens our life with God and promotes real transformation.